 Logo Explicode

-Because the documentation lives inside comments, it doesnโ€™t affect your program or build process.
-No special compilers, configuration, or tooling changes are required.
-Just write Markdown in your comments and keep coding.
-Keeping documentation in the same file as the code makes it far more likely to stay accurate and up to date, since it evolves alongside the implementation and is automatically versioned with your project in Git.
-Explicode brings the ideas of literate programming to modern development across many languages, without requiring language-specific documentation frameworks.
+The VS Code extension provides live previews of your documentation directly inside the IDE.
+The npm package can convert supported source files into .md Markdown via the terminal or generate a GitHub Pages–ready docs/ folder.
+Because the documentation lives inside comments, it doesn’t affect your program or build process, no special compilers, configuration, or tooling changes are required.
+Simply write Markdown in your comments as you code.
+Keeping documentation in the same file as the code ensures it stays accurate and up to date, evolving alongside the implementation and automatically versioned with your project in Git.
+Explicode brings the principles of literate programming to modern development across many languages, without the need for language-specific frameworks or tedious setup.

 View on GitHub